alaffin12/stackedit/Caught by Stradh.md

 Any creature that is attacked by him during his turn cannot make an attack of opportunity against him until the end of his turn.

 #### T7.
 Western Arch
 > The snowy pass come to a gorge spanned by a stone bridge.
 At each end of the bridge is a thirty foot tall, thirty foot wide stone arch.
-Atop each are two statues of armored knights on horseback with lances, charging towards one another.
+Atop each are two statues of armoured knights on horseback with lances, charging towards one another.
 The wind bites and howls like wolves running down the gorge.

 #### T8.
 Stone Bridge
 > The low walls that enclose the stone bridge have fallen away in a couple places, but the bridge itself appears intact.